Celtics capitalize on trade with Nets, win NBA draft lottery

+The Celtics won by beating out the Lakers, giving the draft lottery an old NBA Finals feel.

+Yet, obvious by Magic Johnson’s smile, the hated rivals were both winners.

-The Boston Celtics have won the NBA draft lottery, capitalizing on a trade they made with the Brooklyn Nets four years ago.
+The Celtics won the lottery Tuesday night to continue another amazing basketball springtime in Boston, capitalizing on a trade they made with the Brooklyn Nets four years ago.

+A night after winning Game 7 against Washington to secure an Eastern Conference finals matchup with Cleveland, the Celtics cashed in their 25 per cent chance to land the No. 1 pick in the June draft.

+“Game last night, Game 7, a tough Washington team.
+Game tomorrow against a tough Cleveland team.
+And now we squeeze in the lottery and win the pick.
+I don’t know what’s happening here.
+It’s pretty amazing,” said Wyc Grousbeck, a Celtics owner who represented them on stage.

-The Los Angeles Lakers were other big winners, moving up one spot to second to hold onto their pick.
+The Lakers moved up one spot to second to hold onto their pick.
 They would have had to trade it to Philadelphia if it fell outside the top three.

-The Celtics will go from No. 1 seed to No. 1 pick after their 25 per cent chance of winning came through Tuesday night.
-They beat Washington in Game 7 of the second round on Monday and open the Eastern Conference finals at home on Wednesday against Cleveland.

-Brooklyn finished with the worst record in the league but the Celtics had the right to swap picks with them from the 2013 draft-night trade that sent Kevin Garnett and Paul Pierce to the Nets.
+“When (Deputy Commissioner Mark Tatum) called out No. 4 and he said it wasn’t us, I said ‘Um, that’s it, that’s all I care about,“’ said Johnson, the Hall of Famer in his first year as Lakers president.
+“I didn’t know where we were going to land from there, but I was like ‘OK, I can breathe now.“’

+The Celtics finished dismantling the team that beat the Lakers to win the 2008 championship when they traded Paul Pierce and Kevin Garnett to Brooklyn on the night of the 2013 draft.
+Boston acquired the Nets’ 2014, 2016 and 2018 first-round picks, as well as the rights to swap in 2017.

 The 76ers will pick third, while Phoenix fell two spots and is fourth.